 The importance of Parental Responsibility

-• Education: The child can be subject to educational decisions made by their parents who have attained parental responsibility, and can decide on the school and the school activities.
+- Education: The child can be subject to educational decisions made by their parents who have attained parental responsibility, and can decide on the school and the school activities.

-• Welfare: The parent with parental responsibility is in charge of all significant life choices relating to the welfare of the child in the event of relocation abroad or faith, to name a few.
+- Welfare: The parent with parental responsibility is in charge of all significant life choices relating to the welfare of the child in the event of relocation abroad or faith, to name a few.

 How Step-Parents Can Gain Parental Responsibility

-• Appeal to the Court: Step parents are entitled to an appeal to the court over parental responsibility.
+- Appeal to the Court: Step-parents are entitled to an appeal to the court over parental responsibility.
 This may need the approval of the biological parent or a hearing in a court.

-• Adoption: Adoption is an appropriate course of action in case the step-parent desires to gain all the legal powers.
+- Adoption: Adoption is an appropriate course of action in case the step-parent desires to gain all the legal powers.

 Do Step-Parents Have Rights in Custody Disputes?

 Generally, the step-parents are not accorded the rights as the biological parents in custody disputes.
 Nevertheless, in case of the heavy involvement of a step-parent in the life of the child, the court can take into consideration the contribution.
-The best interests of the child are taken into consideration when taking decisions concerning custody and that includes looking into the relationship of the child and the step-parent.
+The best interests of the child are taken into consideration when making decisions concerning custody, and that includes looking into the relationship of the child and the step-parent.

 Can Step-Parents Gain Custody?